Dr Matt Finn

 I explore changes in the contemporary conditions of education, and work to understand how childhood and young people's lives vary globally.
 I bring this to my scholarship of geographical learning and education which is informed by a participatory action research ethos.

-As an Exeter Education Incubator fellow I worked with students to research experiences of transitions to university following the introduction of the reformed A Levels in England 2017-2018.
-As a 2019-2020 fellow I explored 'online resources and narrowcasting the curriculum'.
-This research is informing my contribution to Exeter's Transition and Induction Working Group as part of the Success for All Strategy.
+As an Exeter Education Incubator fellow I worked with students to research experiences of transitions to university following the introduction of the reformed A Levels in England.
+In a secondary project I explored 'online resources and narrowcasting the curriculum'.
+This research informs my contribution to Exeter's Transition and Induction Working Group as part of the Success for All Strategy.

-I lectures on a wide range of courses and seek to combine enthusiasm for geography with opportunities for academics and students to shape learning together.
+I lecture on a wide range of courses and seek to combine enthusiasm for geography with opportunities for students and academics to shape learning together.

 Before academia I had a variety of jobs including being a Human Resources administrator with a city council, a teacher, a local education administrator and a church-based pastoral worker with students.

 PhD Geography (Durham)

 Research group links